dsggregory/esptrans/README.md

 * Start the web server
   * > go run cmd/server/main.go -favorites-dburl file://$PWD/favorites.db
 * Browse to http://localhost:8080

+This starts the web server on port 8080 and the Argos REST service on port 6001.
+Both may be changed using command-line options.

 ## Argos Translate
 Ref: [Argos Translate python package](https://github.com/argosopentech/argos-translate/tree/master)